 Over time, emails have become omnipresent, and impossible to avoid in nearly every industry.
 You would think that with the rise of the web and mobile apps for communication, emails would become obsolete.
 Nope.
 Emails are still around and will be for many years (probably until we can telepathically communicate via a chip).
 And they cost us a lot of time (and money).

-The average employee is said to receive 121 emails per day.
+The average employee.
 Assuming they usually need to respond to some, this means that a few hours each day are spent in the inbox.
 These hours add up quickly.
 Quite understandable for support or sales staff, but for everyone else?
 Perhaps unnecessary.

 In this calculator, we've gathered formulas for calculating how much time you might be spending lurking in your inbox.
 What's even more fun - we tell you what you could do with that time instead.
 There's a whole, wide world of opportunities out there that you could indulge in if you could limit your email time by even a tiny bit.

 It's pretty easy to use this calculator.
 Start by entering several details about your current emailing habits.
 You can also provide a few more details if you want want some physical alternatives.
 Then magic happens!

 I usually receive X emails/day - tell us the approximate number of messages you receive a day.
 Skip everything that goes into the spam folder.
 If your 'promotions' folder receives plenty of emails, but you don't bother to take a look, skip this as well.

 I check my inbox X times/day - how many times do you open your email client, whether it's on the web or mobile?
 Doesn't matter if you check it only when a new message notification pops up, or you check it periodically.
 Give an honest number here.

 I tend to … - here we ask how serious you are about all these new messages you receive.
 Do you:

 - Read emails with regular speed - open an email, read it briefly and move onto the next one